neato0079/exam-analytics/README.md

 # Exam-Analytics
 Analyzes a radiology exam dataset and generates graphs on user-set filters.

-- Runs on the `Django` frame work.
+- Runs on the `Django` frame work
-- Utilizes `Pandas` library for dataset analysis.
+- Utilizes `Pandas` library for dataset analysis
-- Utilizes `Matplotlib` for data visualization.
+- Utilizes `Matplotlib` for data visualization
 - Unit testing done with `pytest`
 - Currently running on `Render` cloud service